Want to skip past the intro? Click here to go straight to the reference sheets!

 how I solved this problem

 I sat down and wrote a list of the most important bits of information about my characters: appearances, preferences, virtues, fears . . . anything that could really affect them in a story, and anything I felt I might need to find again quickly while writing.
 Since there are so many different genres that rely on separate topics of interest, my list expanded until I had created seven different character reference sheets!

 Once I wrote them up, I rushed to print out the sheets and grabbed the nearest gel pen.
 (I use Pen+Gear Fashion Gel Pens.
-They inspire my 90s inner-child.)
+They inspire my 90s inner-child, the one who used to draw all over her own arms and every friend who came within drawing range.)
 Then I just filled in my sheets for each character, and bam!
 Instant character files I could look back on for information, consistency, and best of all, for advice.

 Some of the questions and information I focus on are based on a character’s personality and values.
 Information that can help me determine how my characters will act in a situation.
 Are they extroverted or introverted?
 Are they a health nut or do they have a sweet tooth?
 Have they ever killed before?
 All things that help influence how my characters react and respond.

 However, you don’t have to have all this information on hand for every character.
 Not every story has a romance plot line, or fantasy elements, or involves family history.
 That’s why I made sure to organize each sheet by topic.
 Use what you need for each character.
 Having these on hand will save you so much time when you forget a small detail while writing or when you have to stop and ask yourself, “What would my character do here?”

 Plus, if you haven’t quite rounded out your characters all the way, these questions can really help you figure out just who your characters are!